Norost/nrfs/README.md

 * &check; Up to 2^32 entries per directory, indexed using a hashmap with DoS resistance.
 * &check; File names up to 255 bytes long.
 * &check; Extensions per directory (UNIX permissions/UID/GID, modification time ...).
-* &cross; Embedding small files inside directories.
+* &check; Embedding small files inside directories.

 ## How to use